Linkman124/P4wnP1-Wiki/docs/Getting-Started-Subfolder/Setup.cfg.md

 **defines the range of possible IPs assignable to the target**

 ### ROUTE_SPOOF
-**defines the traffic from the target should be routed through P4wnP1**
+**defines the traffic from the target that should be routed through P4wnP1**
 !!! info
     P4wnP1 needs internet connectivity and ipv4-forwarding enabled so requests go through.